philippmuench/AIH_metagenome/README.md

 code depends on `metagenomeSeq` and other libraries that must be installed via either Bioconductor or CRAN.
 Some libraries that were used in this analysis were removed from CRAN e.g. ('biom').
 You may need install these libraries (e.g. using `devtools::install_github`) manually to run these scripts.

+## data

+data which will be used by the scripts is located in the `data/` folder

 ## figure 1a

 alpha diversity